Grove Grand Gobbler’s JAKES Event

 If you are between the ages of 4 & 17 and you like archery, horseback riding, kayaking, fishing, campfire cooking, shooting, tomahawk throwing or just being outside with your family, JAKES is the program for you.
 JAKES stands for Juniors Acquiring Knowledge, Ethics and Sportsmanship.

-Registration is from 8:30 AM to 9:15 AM and is open to the first 800 guests.
+Registration is from 8:30 AM to 9:15 AM.
 FREE LUNCH will be provided.

 DIRECTIONS: One miles south of Grove (Honey Creek Bridge) on Highway 59.
 Turn east on Stand Watie Road (Whitewater Road) and follow the signs.